 The Cloverfield Paradox is a film that got released on Netflix last month, produced by J.J.Abrams.
-It is about what happens in the near future – the world is suffering from a severe energy crisis and a global war is about to break out.
+It is about what happens in the near future – the world is suffering from a severe energy crisis and global war is about to break out.
 A brave team of six goes up in space to switch an energy accelerator if it works, can save the world.
-Spending two years, and, numerous attempts the team finally manages to switch ON the energy accelerator and then everything goes south.
+After spending two years, and, numerous attempts the team finally manages to switch ON the energy accelerator and then everything goes south.
 They lose Earth, it is gone.
 One by one, strange things happen, crew members keep getting killed.
-Why this happens and did the crew survive?
+Why did this happen and did the crew survive?

-The film starts out building your expectation, quickly you realise it is not going to meet it.
-There are no explanations why renewable energy sources like Solar or Wind are not being used – if this film was made twenty years that could be considered fiction and far-fetched, but in 2018 we are already harnessing solar energy in a big way and a crisis would’ve certainly made it universal.
+The film starts out building your expectation, quickly you realise it is not going to meet them.
+There are no explanations why renewable energy sources like Solar or Wind are not being used – in this film was made twenty years that could be considered fiction and far-fetched, but in 2018 we are already harnessing solar energy in a big way and a crisis would’ve certainly made it universal.
 The screenplay has a confused identity, is it a horror film or is it a sci-fi film – this dilemma doesn’t work for me.
+Available on Netflix.

 Overall, the film feels like a stretched version of a Star-Trek episode.
 You can give it a miss, even if you have a Netflix subscription.